6 Eco-Friendly Roatan Dive Resorts: Sustainable Scuba Honduras

 Looking for the best eco-friendly Roatan dive resorts?
-Discover six inspiring properties that are putting sustainability at the fore of their operations.
+Discover six inspiring properties that are putting sustainability at the forefront of their operations.

 Located 50 kilometres off the northern coast of Honduras, the sun-drenched island of Roatan is one of the most exciting dive destinations in the Caribbean.